AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 Each output data wave is numeric and contains two elements with the start and end time of the epoch in [ms].

 name:
-Each output data wave is textual and contains one elements with the full name of the epoch.
+Each output data wave is textual and contains one elements with the name of the epoch.

 treelevel:
 Each output data wave is numeric with one element with the tree level of the epoch.

 The returned data type is `SF_DATATYPE_EPOCHS`.
 The default suggested x-axis values for the formula plotter are sweep numbers.
-The suggested y-axis label is the type requested (`name`, `tree level`, `range`).
+The suggested y-axis label is the combination of the requested type (`name`, `tree level`, `range`) and the epoch name wildcards.

 .. code-block:: bash